shiva-shiva/Budget-Trackers/README.md

 The Budget-Trackers is an app which allows The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.<h4>Click [here](https://polar-sierra-07545.herokuapp.com/) for deployed application.</h4>

+## Business Context

+Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
+Having offline functionality is paramount to our applications success.

 ## ✨Demo

 ![Demo](./public/images/Fitness.png "title-1")